wp-plugins/pulsemaps/readme.txt

 Tested up to: 3.1.4
 Stable tag: trunk

-Show off the wordwide readership of your blog with the free PulseMaps Visitor Map plugin!
-When people around the world visit your blog, the corresponding areas on the map widget light up.
+Show off your visitors on the world map.
+When people around the world visit your blog, the corresponding areas on the heat map widget light up!

 == Description ==